 A brute force protection is in place for entering the verification code in sender verification mode.
 Any user, regardless of how many verification codes they have already requested, can enter the verification code 10 times incorrectly before all verification codes requested at that time become invalid.
 In this case, a new verification code must be requested.

 Brute force protection exists in sender verification mode for all methods that require a verified client.
 If a method is called by a client for which no valid verification exists, this is registered as a failed attempt.
-Failed attempts are counted per user mail address, not per request method.
+Failed attempts are counted per user mail address, not per method.

 Verification code validity